xbmc/repo-scripts/script.tv.show.next.aired/README.txt

 Country             (production country of the tv show, eg. 'USA') Runtime             (duration of the episode in minutes) Fanart              (tv show fanart)
-Today               (will return 'True' if the show is aired today, otherwise 'False') NextDate            (date the next episode will be aired) NextDay             ("nice" localized format for NextDate, eg. "Wed, Jun 11" or "Mon, Jan 26, 2015") NextTitle           (name of the next episode)
+AirsToday           (will return 'True' if the show is aired today, otherwise 'False'; deprecated alias: "Today") NextDate            (date the next episode will be aired) NextDay             ("nice" localized format for NextDate, eg. "Wed, Jun 11" or "Mon, Jan 26, 2015") NextTitle           (name of the next episode)